Melvin-King/Melvin-King.github.io/content/post/nobel_lecture/index.md

 Professor Genzel shared his forty-year journey, which his colleagues and himself have been undertaking to study the mass distribution in the centre of the Milky Way from ever more precise, long-term studies of the motions of gas and stars as test particles of the space time.
 They found that the existence of a four million solar mass object, which must be a single massive black hole, beyond any reasonable doubt.

-The full recorded lecture is available [here](https://www.youtube.com/watch?v=m-nNZ_h16JE) on Youtube.
+The fully recorded lecture is available [here](https://www.youtube.com/watch?v=m-nNZ_h16JE) on Youtube.